 - Chopped parsley (for garnish)

 Add meatballs to a Suvie pan and coat with marinara sauce, load into upper zone of Suvie.
 Cut spaghetti squash in half then scoop out seeds.
 Cut spaghetti squash into chunks horizontally and arrange to fit in another Suvie pan.
-Add an inch of water to pan, cover with foil, and load into upper zone of Suvie.
+Add an inch of water to pan, cover with foil.

 After the cook, remove the meatballs and squash from Suvie.
 Drain the water from the squash.
 Carefully pull strands from the spaghetti squash with a fork (it will be hot!) and place into large bowl.